CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

 Printing to the Console
 -----------------------

-It's possible to run the harvesters and normalizers separately, and print the results out to the console for testing and debugging using ``./bin/share``
+It is possible to run the harvesters and normalizers separately, and print the results out to the console for testing and debugging using ``./bin/share``

 For general help documentation::